jensModvig/ml_ops_detect_ai_generated_text/reports/README.md

 > *addition to the main branch.
 To merge code we ...*
 >
 > Answer:

-During our project, we used the technique of involving both branches and pull requests.
-Whenever a new feature was under development or testing, we initiated a separate branch for it.
-Upon completion of the feature, we would create a pull request to merge this feature branch back into the main branch.Incase any of any uncertainty we had a branch for concerning the replacement of the model that a malfucntion could produce.As a standard practice, we ensured that the pull requests were always reviewed and approved by a different member of the group.
-This approach was used to make sure that theres collaboration and to maintain a review process.
+For this project both branches, forks, and pull requests were used.
+Implementing new features and working on distinct issues helps keep overview of the development of the pipeline.
+Upon completion of the given feature the branch was merged back into the main branch after review.
+Ideally, this is done by assigning another team member as a reviewee, however this was not always done for this project.
+This promotes a collaborative environment among the project contributors and maintainers and ensures that the code merged into the main "production" branch is thoroughly vetted beforehand.

 ### Question 10